Elsa Klensch, pioneer in television fashion journalism, dies at 92 - KRDO

 Klensch was born in Sydney, Australia.
 She studied journalism at the University of Sydney and began her career in London in the 1960s, but her reporting took her to a number of locations, including Papua New Guinea and Hong Kong, where she worked as a freelance business writer for Women’s Wear Daily.
 In the 1970s, Klensch worked as a fashion editor and reported for WWD, Vogue and Harper’s Bazaar in New York.

-She joined the Cable News Network in 1980, hosting and producing “Style with Else Klensch” until 2001.
-Klensch’s weekly reports covering the global fashion industry, in which she brought designers in front of the camera, developed a devoted following and made her show one of the network’s most watched in the 1980s.
+She joined the Cable News Network in 1980, hosting and producing “Style with Elsa Klensch” until 2001.
+Klensch’s weekly reports covering the global fashion industry, in which eshe brought designers in front of the camera, developed a devoted following and made her show one of the network’s most watched in the 1980s.

+Long before the advent of social media, fashion bloggers and influencers, Klensch was one of the only sources of dedicated fashion news.
+Her straight talking delivery put the latest fashion trends into context for a mainstream audience, often pulling back the curtain on one of the world’s most exclusive industries.

+Few fashion industry luminaries could escape her camera crew’s focus.
+Klensch interviewed many of the world’s leading designers including Miuccia Prada, Marc Jacobs and Karl Lagerfeld and supermodels such as Naomi Campbell and Christy Turlington.

 “When we started, maybe for the first five years, we were the only television crew (at fashion shows),” Klensch said on her show in 2000.
 “Designers really didn’t understand the concept of television.”